icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-laptop.md

 Your Laptop has to be the master server for the icub-head so add those lines at the end of file `/etc/ntp.conf`

 ```
-# the folllowing lines make the server a master server
+ # the following lines make the server a master server
 server          127.127.1.0 # local clock
  fudge           127.127.1.0 stratum 10
  broadcastdelay  0.008
 ```

 In general it is a good idea if all the machines on the iCub network have synchronized clock via NTP

-# Tweaks
+## Tweaks

-## How to change the network card used to connect to the robot (aka INTERNAL network)
+### How to change the network card used to connect to the robot (aka INTERNAL network)
 This section explains how to change the network card used to connect the laptop to the robot, eg. if you need to replace the internal one with an ETH2USB adapter.

-### Note
+!!! warning
     If you are replacing the network card with an ETH2USB adapter this procedure must be executed any time you use a new adapter, in other words if you replace the adapter with a different one, this procedure must be executed again.

-### 1. Take note of the new network interface name
+1. Take note of the new network interface name
-The first thing is to know which is the name that the system has assigne to the new interface.
+The first thing is to know which is the name that the system has assigned to the new interface.
 Before adding the new interface, please issue this command:

 `ip link`